 1. Introduction

-In Spring, one of the core features is Dependency Injection (DI), which can be managed with annotations like @Bean and @Component. @Bean is used to explicitly declare a single bean, rather than letting Spring do it automatically.
+In Spring, one of the core features is Dependency Injection (DI), which can be managed with annotations like @Bean and @Component. @Bean is used to explicitly create a Spring bean, rather than letting Spring do it automatically.
 It decouples the definition of the bean from the class definition. @Component is used to auto-detect and auto-configure beans using classpath scanning.

 2. Key Points